Hardtechno Leak: What’s going on – what is the Steer-Management/Instagram case about?

 As of today, one thing can be said for sure: There is a visible leak dynamic in the Hardtechno environment that has gained massive momentum through Instagram and reposts.
 However, a large part of the details remains unconfirmed, fragmented, or hard to verify.
 The real story is therefore not “who is to blame,” but: How quickly the scene can tip into a state of emergency through social media.

 When there are official statements, reliable updates, or verifiable developments, the picture will become clearer.
-Until then: stay attentive, be cautious – and do not forget the line between interest in information and digital fire acceleration.
+Until then: stay alert, be cautious – and don’t forget the line between information interest and digital fire acceleration.

 If you are active in the scene: Look out for each other.
 Protect people.
-And do not let a feed force you to judge faster than the truth can unfold.
+And don’t let a feed force you to judge faster than the truth can unfold.

 Read more at Dark Exploration: